Bachelor of Aviation (Management)

 Overview

 Throughout the course, you’ll engage in independent and team-based learning activities to solve contemporary air transport problems.
-From human factors and safety to finance and aviation law, you’ll graduate as a knowledgeable, confident aviation professional, ready to take on roles of influence.
-You’ll also have the opportunity to pursue on an optional minor to develop a stand-out specialisation, such as Aviation Data Analytics, Human Factors and Aviation Safety, or Aviation Law and Sustainability.
+From human factors and safety to finance, marketing and aviation law, you’ll graduate as a knowledgeable, confident aviation professional, ready to take on influential roles.
+You will also have the option to pursue an optional minor in Aviation Data Analytics, Human Factors and Aviation Safety, or Aviation Law and Sustainability.

 The Concurrent Graduate Diploma in Flying (UNSW Program 5536)

 Australian citizens and permanent residents, and New Zealand citizens with special Australian residency visas may concurrently study for the Graduate Diploma in Flying.
-This will allow you to also achieve professional flying qualifications.
+This program enables you to achieve professional piloting qualifications.
 The concurrent Bachelor of Aviation (Management) and Graduate Diploma (Flying) programs take four years to complete.
-Read more about the Graduate Diploma in Flying.

 Key features

-Learning exercises range from operating a start-up airline in a management simulation to exploring the cognitive abilities of humans in the fast-developing environment of aviation.
-Throughout your degree, you’ll also be encouraged to undertake industry-based scholarships and internships.
-These programs provide valuable opportunities to consolidate knowledge, determine career interests and significantly enhance your employment prospects upon graduation.
+You’ll be encouraged to undertake industry-based scholarships and internships.
+The experiences range from operating a start-up airline in a management simulation to exploring the cognitive abilities of humans in the fast-developing aviation environment.
+These programs provide valuable opportunities to determine career interests and significantly enhance your employment prospects upon graduation.

 Why study this degree at UNSW?

 Our industry facilitators bring a wealth of aviation experience, while our academic staff regularly engage with regulatory authorities, industry bodies and research collaborators.
-Our courses are written and coordinated by experts with substantial industry experience.
-UNSW Aviation educators come directly from leadership roles in industry, having held senior management positions with Qantas, Sydney Airport, Airservices Australia, CASA, ATSB and the Federal Airports Corporation.
+UNSW Aviation academics come directly from leadership roles in industry, having held senior management positions with Qantas, Sydney Airport, Airservices Australia, CASA, ATSB and the Federal Airports Corporation.

 Gain industry-relevant knowledge and experience

 This program was developed in consultation with the Australian aviation industry to produce graduates who will advance to positions of management and influence.
-Our courses are regularly reviewed to ensure quality and relevance.
-Reflecting the requirements of the aviation environment, students will learn critical thinking and decision-making skills in topics including airline marketing, aviation safety and security, schedule planning, flight operations, airline and airport management and more.
-With industry-based scholarships and internships on offer, students will gain first-hand experience in the aviation sector to confidently join the workforce after graduation.
+Students will learn critical thinking and decision-making skills in topics including airline marketing, aviation safety and security, schedule planning, flight operations, airline and airport management and more.

 Want to see more from UNSW Science?